City-of-Helsinki/helfi-hakuvahti/README.md

 Confirms a subscription.
 To confirm a subscription, user must know both the id and hash (`hash` field in collection).

-Subscriptions that are not confirmed, will not be checked during `npm run hav:populate-email-queue ` command.
+Subscriptions that are not confirmed, will not be checked during `npm run hav:populate-queue` command.

 ## Delete a subscription